Research over-the-counter, generic, and prescription drugs by imprint, color, and shape.

 But what if there is no imprint?
 Then, you can search by the color and the shape of the pill.
 Each of these searches includes a drop-down menu that makes it easier to sort through the possible options.
 Using this option will be trickier, because there will be multiple possible pills that pop up, but it should be easy to sort through, as each pill includes a picture that makes it easy to identify.

 However, if you already know the name of the drug or even it’s National Drug Code, you can use search using these parameters.
 This is useful for pinpointing the effects of a drug or knowing if the drug labeled on the bottle is what is contained inside.
-For example, let’s say you find a bottle marked “Xanax” in your son’s belongings.
-The name on the bottle isn’t his and you’re worried about what effect this drug might have on him.

 The variety of search options helps make this one of the most useful and accurate pill-search tools on the market today.
 And it's absolutely free.